nitin-bommi/Periodic-Table/README.md

 The __Periodc-Table__ is a tabular display of the chemical elements, which are arranged by atomic number, electron configuration, and recurring chemical properties.

+The first 109 elements in the Periodic-Table are available here.

 The code is run on __Terminal__.

 To clear the screen,